UPES Dehradun BA Admissions 2026

 Identify Key Areas

-Start by analyzing PYQs and sample papers to get an idea of the CUET exam pattern and the types of questions asked in each section.
+Start by analysing PYQs and sample papers to get an idea of the CUET exam pattern and the types of questions asked in each section.
 Having a comprehensive overview of each section is important to make sure nothing is missed while studying.

 Make a Structured Study Plan